duckunix/taskwarrior-notifications/README.md

 # Taskwarrior-notifications
 A collection of scripts to provide various notifications for [taskwarrior](https://taskwarrior.org/), a commandline task management system.

+This is based on the work done in [this repo](https://github.com/flickerfly/taskwarrior-notifications) which has not had any updates since March 2021.

 ### Configuration
 Configuration of the email address and file locations can be changed in the `config` file in the root of the repo.
 A sample config is provided in [example.config](example.config).
 Simply rename this to `config` and make the appropriate edits.